 Tom Dutra was named the Sounders FC Goalkeeper Coach on December 29, 2008, and is recognized locally for his work in developing young keepers as well as training established professionals.

-Dutra, 41, served two seasons as goalkeeper coach under Brian Schmetzer for the USL Sounders.
+Dutra previously served two seasons as Goalkeeper Coach under Brian Schmetzer for the USL Sounders.

 Born and raised in Olympia, Dutra graduated from Timberline High School.
-He was a member of the youth national team program before sustaining a fractured leg.
-His career resumed in 1995 with the Oregon (Salem) Surge of the USISL Pro Division.
+He was a member of the U.S. Youth National Team program before sustaining a fractured leg.
+His career resumed in 1995 with the Oregon Surge of the USISL Pro Division.

-Tom is married to Molli and they have two chil- dren, Tanner and Maggie.
+Dutra is married to his wife Molli and they have two children, Tanner and Maggie.